Michael T. Benson: Eastern Kentucky University

 On August 1, 2013, Benson became the 12th president of Eastern Kentucky University.

-In 2015, Benson worked with retired EKU Archivist Charles Hay and senior Damir Siahkoohi and proposed to the EKU Board of Regents that Dr. Mary Roark, Eastern's “acting” president in 1909–10, be named officially as Eastern's second president.
-The Board took this action at its February 2, 2015, meeting.
+In 2015, Benson worked with retired EKU archivist Charles Hay and senior Damir Siahkoohi and proposed to EKU's board of regents that Dr. Mary Roark, Eastern's “acting” president in 1909–10, be named officially as Eastern's second president.
+The board took this action at its February 2, 2015, meeting.
 Dr. Mary Roark assumed the presidency when her husband Ruric Nevel Roark died suddenly after a short illness, and was the first female to serve as president of any public college or university in the state of Kentucky.
 Benson thus became Eastern's 13th president.

 During his six-and-a-half-year tenure at EKU, Benson oversaw nearly $300 million in capital improvements to the campus that included the largest state appropriation in the University’s history ($66.5 million) for phase II of a Science complex.
 He also launched the most aggressive fund raising campaign ever: Make No Little Plans.
 Retention and graduation rates also increased as did annual fund raising totals.